Chloe Green And Jeremy Meeks Engaged? Top Shop Heiress Spotted Sporting Huge Diamond Ring

 Earlier in the week, Green and Meeks were caught parasailing while on vacation in Paris, and Chloe shared the couple enjoying themselves on her Instagram page.

-As was previously reported by the Inquisitr, Chloe Green & Jeremy Meeks recently welcomed a son, Jayden Green-Meeks, on May 29.
+As was previously reported by the Inquisitr, Chloe Green and Jeremy Meeks recently welcomed a son, Jayden Green-Meeks, on May 29.
 The so-called “Hot Felon” and the Top Shop heiress had tongues wagging from the beginning of their relationship, especially since at the time they got together, Jeremy was still married to his wife, who remained faithful to him even as he served his various prison sentences.

 Originally, it was suggested that Chloe Green wanted to give birth to her son at sea, and even booked a yacht so she could do so!